Why is it so hard to make important changes in our lives — even the ones we genuinely want?

 Robert Kegan, whom I first “met” through his brilliant book The Evolving Self, has an explanation for this puzzling problem.
-He describes it in this engaging video about the his newest book, Immunity to Change.
+He describes it in this engaging video about his book called Immunity to Change.

-The video’s a little long at 14 minutes, but it’s worth it to hear Kegan describe a tool that could change your life.
+The video’s a little long by modern standards at 14 minutes, but it’s worth listening to Kegan describe a tool that could change your life.
 Plus, he’s an entertaining speaker.

 Essentially Kegan asks us to examine the hidden downsides of making positive changes in our lives.